neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/0-introduction/chapter.md

 `Token.test.ts` is very basic right now, it just checks that the `Token` smart contract exists and was compiled correctly.
 In later chapters we'll explore the NEO•ONE client APIs which are used to interact with smart contracts both in the front-end and in tests.

 If you ever get stuck, click the `Help` link in the editor toolbar for information on where to get help, including a link to the NEO•ONE Discord where you can get live help.
-See the solution for a particular chapter by clicking `Reveal Solution` at the bottom of the course material.
+See the solution for a particular chapter by clicking `Show Solution` at the bottom of the course material.